 Looking to Nature for Productivity Advice:

-By observing natural flow patterns and emulating them, we can experience the Flow State – that optimal state of efficiency, creativity, inspiration, intuition, insight, and productivity which opens up a new world for our perception.
+By observing natural flow patterns and imitating them, we can experience the Flow State – a state of efficiency, creativity, inspiration, intuition, insight, and productivity which opens up a new world for our perception.

-In fact, there’s a whole field of study dedicated to observing and utilizing natural patterns as a means of solving problems and making processes more efficient, it’s called Biomimicry or Biomimetics.
+There’s a whole area of study dedicated to observing and garner inspiration from the natural environment to solve problems and make processes more efficient – it’s called Biomimicry or Biomimetics.

 Life lessons from the Chrysalis (Cocoon):